-For centuries violent wars had raged in Europe.
-Harvests were destroyed, houses were plundered, families torn apart.
-Society was unsettled time and again.
-The raw images of the battlefield that through the invention of photography now also reached the home front, did serious damage to the idea that war was essential for defending the glory of king and country.
-And so, in the course of the 19th century, the peace ideal blossomed as never before.
-The political tensions and resulting threat of war on the threshold of the 20th century only added to the popularity of the spreading peace movement.
-Throughout Europe and America peace organizations were founded, inspired by the ideas of famous writers and pacifists such as Leo Tolstoy, Bertha von Suttner and Alfred Nobel.
+For centuries, continents were torn apart by wars.
+Among others, the raw images of the battlefield which now reached the home front thanks to the invention of photography, diminished the belief that war was essential to the glory of king and country.
+Thus, during the 19th century, the ideal of peace flourished as never before.
+The political tensions and consequent threat of war on the threshold of the 20th century further fueled the popularity of the increasingly widespread peace movement.
+Throughout Europe and America, peace organizations were founded, inspired by the ideas of famous writers and pacifists such as Leo Tolstoy, Bertha von Suttner and Alfred Nobel.

 During this Second Peace Conference, the foundation stone of the Peace Palace was laid.
 The building was not only intended to house the Permanent Court of Arbitration, it was also supposed to house the largest library in the field of international law and peace.
 In the presence of the Dutch Royal Family, financier Andrew Carnegie and an international group of jurists, politicians and pacifists, the key to the Peace Palace was handed over on 28 August 1913.